dan-payne-consulting/dpc-gatsbyjs/content/web-accessibility-an-introduction/index.md

 Imagine if grocery stores removed their motion-sensor-opening doors and went back to manually-opened doors?
 How much more challenging would it be it to push your child's stroller through the neighborhood without curb cuts at street corners?
 What if the ketchup industry went back to glass bottles exclusively?
 These are illustrations of how things in the physical world have been made better in ways that benefit everyone.
 Fact is, when we make things easier, whether specifically for people with disabilities or not, we tend to make things easier for everyone.

 Imagine what it would take if you were totally blind and want to buy a bottle of ketchup.
 You’d have to navigate through your living space and get showered and dressed to leave the house.
-You’d then have to get to the store, possibly walking to a bus stop to take public transportation to get there.
+You’d then have to get to the store, possibly walking to a bus stop to take public transportation.
 When you arrive at your stop you’ll need to exit the bus and find the entrance to the store.
 Once inside the store you’d need to find the right aisle and shelf where they keep the ketchup.
 How do you compare the price of one bottle of ketchup to that of the other brands?
 Ok, so you make your choice and need to find the checkout.
 At checkout you have to figure out what denomination of currency to give to the clerk.
 In the United States, all bills are the same size and weight, so how do you know what to give them?
 Once you’ve successfully completed checkout you must then make your way back home.

 Now, throughout this example you may have thought: well, there are raised ridges at corners and crosswalks with audible chirps to help people who are blind navigate, buses do have "handicapped" enhancements, grocery stores have assistants to help customers with disabilities, and of course you could just use a credit card.
 Still, consider the effort involved even with all these “improvements.”
-Consider that you’d potentially be dealing with a similar process __every__ __day__.
+Consider that you’d potentially be dealing with a similar process every day.
 Despite the challenges, however, the ability to live independently is critical.

 Now consider what our real world example would look like if the experience was fraught with barriers.
 What if the doors to the grocery store were built so that only some people could enter?
 What if products were just placed on shelves randomly with no organization?
 What if the cash register is broken and you have no way to checkout?
 How frustrated would you be at making the trip only to have this happen?
 Would you continue to do business with this company?
 Would you tell all your friends and family about your experience?